 2. B-mode polarization of the Cosmic Microwave Background

-The contribution of the labex has been crucial to structure the labex team for preparing the forthcoming years in these fields with, mainly since last year, an emphasis to consolidate a major contributor of the French community to three CMB projects : QUBIC (as the vector of a new instrumental concept – the bolometric interferometry), LiteBIRD (today, the only CMB-B polarisation Space project supported by an space agency) and POLARBEAR/Simons Observatory (for which we are building today what we certainly be the main French participation to the US CMB-S4 program).
+The contribution of the Labex has been crucial to structure team for preparing the forthcoming years in these fields with an emphasis to consolidate a major contributor of the French community to three CMB projects : QUBIC (as the vector of a new instrumental concept – the bolometric interferometry), LiteBIRD ( the only CMB-B polarisation Space project supported by an space agency) and POLARBEAR/Simons Observatory (for which we are building the main French participation to the US CMB-S4 program).

 The measurement of B polarization modes of the Cosmic Microwave Background (CMB) may provide a direct probe of primordial gravitational waves produced during the inflationary epoch.
 Measuring precisely the polarization of the CMB is thus the next exciting frontier.
 Its characterization was improved by the Planck satellite mission (launched May 14, 2009).
 The weakness of the B-mode signal requires the development of highly sensitive experiment with an exquisite control of systematic errors.
 Most of the experiments or projects dedicated to the quest are based on the well known direct imaging technology.
 While imagers measure maps of the CMB, interferometers directly measure Fourier components of the Stokes parameters and thus are expected to be less sensitive to systematic effects.
 Unfortunately, the classical heterodyne interferometry concept may have reached its limits in term of scale and sensitivity.
 However, Bolometric Interferometry could combine the advantages of interferometry in terms of systematic effects handling and those of direct detectors in terms of sensitivity.

-Although many experiments are already proposed in the USA (ground based and balloon borned), only one project is emerging in Europe, the QUBIC program supported by a French-Italian-USA-UK-Irish collaboration (http://www.qubic.org).
+Although many experiments are already proposed in the USA (ground based and balloon borned), only one project has emerged in Europe, the QUBIC program supported by a French-Italian-USA-UK-Irish collaboration (http://www.qubic.org).
 The APC CMB team including its experimental laboratory is leading this research effort with particular interest in:

 - Conception and design of the QUBIC instrument